-The Ipswich Historical Commission “Partial List of Historic Houses” prepared by Susan Nelson dates the house at 107 Argilla Rd. between 1734 and 1785 with later alterations.
-However, Thomas Franklin Waters wrote the following for the Ipswich Historical Society in December 4, 1899:
+The Ipswich Historical Commission “Partial List of Historic Houses” prepared by Susan Nelson dates the house at 107 Argilla Rd. to 1785 with later alterations.
+Thomas Franklin Waters wrote the following for the Ipswich Historical Society in December 4, 1899:

 “Allen Baker built the substantial hip-roofed farm house nearby early in the present (19th) century.
 The Allen Baker farm house was purchased by Mr. Ephraim Brown and inherited by his son Thomas, whose widow and son own and occupy the historic spot today.”

 The land and marsh on the east side of Labour-in-vain Creek, extending to Northgate Road were bequeathed to John Winthrop in 1634.
 (His in-town lot was on East Street near the wharf).
 The Agawam Sagamore Masconomet had controlled the land, and made terms with Winthrop as follows: